 Using Learner Stories for Outreach

 Involving adult students in promoting your literacy program is extremely effective.
 Their “from-the-heart” testimonials on the impact of literacy on their lives move and inspire others.
-Whether through community presentations, quotes in promotional materials, newspaper articles or radio public service announcements (PSA), be sure to include the voices of adult students.
+Whether through community presentations; quotes on your website, Facebook or in promotional materials; newspaper articles or radio public service announcements (PSA), be sure to include the voices of adult students.